Breakup Letter Examples for Someone You Loved

 Can I say I still love them in a breakup letter?
 Toggle answer

-Only say it if it helps explain the truth without creating false hope.
-You can acknowledge care or love while still making the ending clear.
+Only say it if it helps explain your truth without creating false hope.
+You can acknowledge care or love while making the ending clear.
 Avoid wording that makes the decision sound temporary if it is not.

 What should I avoid in a breakup letter?
 Toggle answer

-Avoid blame, cruelty, vague endings and mixed signals.
-Do not promise immediate friendship, reopen every argument or use the letter to make the other person comfort you.
+Avoid blame, cruelty, vague endings, and mixed signals.
+Do not promise immediate friendship, reopen every argument, or use the letter to seek comfort from the other person.
 The message should end confusion, not create more.

 TL;DR - Make the Breakup Clear Without Making It Cruel

-A strong breakup letter does not need to win the argument.
-It needs a clear decision, enough honest context and a closing that does not create false hope.
+A strong breakup letter does not need to win an argument.
+It needs a clear decision, enough honest context, and a closing that does not create false hope.

-Before sending it, remove anything written only to punish, persuade or be comforted.
-If the relationship feels unsafe, focus on support and safety first, not on finding the perfect letter.
+Before sending your letter, remove anything written only to punish, persuade, or seek comfort.
+If the relationship feels unsafe, focus on getting support and staying safe first, not on finding the perfect words.